SciCrunch/TARA-Ontology-Repository/ontology-files/generated/map-core/readme.md

 # TARA Acupoints Ontology Resource for MAP-CORE

-This directory contains code, SPARQL queries, and generated data based on the queries for MAP-CORE's use cases utilizing the [TARA Acupoints Ontology](https://github.com/SciCrunch/TARA-Ontology-Repository/blob/master/ontology-files/generated/readme.md).
+This directory contains the code, SPARQL queries, and generated data based on the query results for MAP-CORE's use cases utilizing the [TARA Acupoints Ontology](https://github.com/SciCrunch/TARA-Ontology-Repository/blob/master/ontology-files/generated/readme.md).

 ## Directory Structure